oracle-livelabs/developer/db-application-development/adb-with-wallet/adb-with-wallet.md

     - __Bring Your Own License (BYOL)__ - Select this type when your organization has existing database licenses. [learn more](https://www.oracle.com/cloud/pricing/)
     - __License Included__ - Select this type when you want to subscribe to new database software licenses and the database cloud service.
-    - __Oracle Database Edition__ - Select __Oracle Database Enterprise Edition__, this option is available only if you had selected __Bring Your Own License (BYOL)__
+    - __Oracle Database Edition__ - Select __Oracle Database Enterprise Edition__, this option is available only if you have selected __Bring Your Own License (BYOL)__

-1. For this lab, do not provide a contact email address.
-The **Contact Email** field allows you to list contacts to receive operational notices and announcements as well as unplanned maintenance notifications.
+1. The **Contact Email** field allows you to list contacts to receive operational notices and announcements as well as unplanned maintenance notifications.
+This is optional.

     ![Do not provide a contact email address.](images/contact-email-field.png)